emilienschultz/activetigger/README.md

 ### Install the Python API

-Create a virtual environnement with Python 3.11, for instance with Anaconda
+Create a virtual environnement with Python 3.11, for instance with Anaconda/Miniconda ([documentation here for Ubuntu](https://doc.ubuntu-fr.org/miniconda))

 ```bash
 conda create -n activetigger python=3.11